AceCentre/AACSpeakHelper/README.md

 After installation, navigate to `%AppData%\TranslateAndTTS` in File Explorer to find the `settings.cfg` file.
 Edit the configuration using either a text editor or the `Configure TranslateAndTTS` app available in the Start Menu.

+Note: You can copy this settings file and have numerous versions of them - or make it and distribute to an end user.
+To run the application using a different config file you would use the ``--config filpath.cfg`` parameter

+### Step 4.
+Add in your support to your AAC software.

+See below for specific details but in short;

+- Add a button to *copy* the message bar (writing area)
+- Then have an action on this button to call the executable found at ``C:\Program Files (x86)\Ace Centre\TranslateAndTTS\translatepb.exe``
+- Then its wise to wait around 5-10 seconds
+(and if translating text)
+- Clear the message bar
+- Paste the returning text back if you are translating

+You can of course test it out by running the app and having some text copied from a text file.
+Give it a go.

 ## Supported Languages

 This tool supports a multitude of languages, provided through Azure and Google Cloud.
 For a detailed list, please refer to the respective sections below.